Council Bluffs city pools to open for lap swimming Monday, reservation required

-Open daily (weather permitting), beginning Monday for lap swimming only by reservation.
+The pools will be open daily (weather permitting) beginning Monday for lap swimming only by reservation.
 Three swim times are available:

 No walk-ins will be admitted.
 To make a reservation, please call Katelman at 712-328-4939 or Pirate Cove at 712-328-4694.

-- Reservations must be made at least 40 minutes to 48 hours in advance
+Reservations must be made at least 40 minutes to 48 hours in advance by phone only.

 Personal responsibility and respect for your fellow swimmers/pool staff is essential to the safety and success of the Council Bluffs pools summer season, the city said.
 All guests will be required to read and acknowledge the Council Bluffs city pools COVID-19 policies and procedures.

-- A shower with soap prior to entering the pool area will be required.
-We recommend you arrive dressed in your swimming attire

-- Do not move any chairs, they are strategically placed for social distancing
+A shower with soap prior to entering the pool area will be required.
+It is recommended to arrive dressed in swimming attire.
+Do not move any chairs, they are strategically placed for social distancing.

 All members of the reservations must be present before admittance.
 If one person in the party has a temperature above 100.4 degrees or higher, the entire reservation will be forfeited.